South African cricket team in Pakistan in 2003–04

 The South African cricket team toured Pakistan for the first time in October 2003.
 They played against the Pakistan national team in a five-match One Day International (ODI) series and a two-match Test series.
-Pakistan won the first two ODI matches, before South Africa came back to win the series 3–2.
+South Africa won the ODI series 3–2.
 Pakistan then won the first Test, before the second finished as a draw, giving Pakistan victory in the series.